ryukzak/nitta/ml/README.md

 ### How to Run

-1. Make sure you have Python 3.7 installed or greater.
+1. Make sure you have Docker installed.
-2. _(optional)_ Create a `virtualenv` if you don't want to flood system interpreter with packages (tensorflow is >1GB though, so you may want not to have multiple instances of it).
-3. `cd <repo_root>/ml/prototype`
-4. `pip install -r requirements.txt`
-5. `jupyter notebook` or `jupyter notebook nitta-ml-for-synthesis-prototype.ipynb`
-6. In browser open `nitta-ml-for-synthesis-prototype.ipynb` and have fun :)
-7. Smoke test: `jupyter nbconvert --to markdown --execute --ExecutePreprocessor.kernel_name=python3 --stdout nitta-ml-for-synthesis-prototype.ipynb`
+2. Build Dockerfile with --target dependencies
+3. Run built image with bind mount of repo root to /app
+4. /bin/bash into container to execute whatever you want
+5. Consider using --network host not to care about connectivity as well

+TODO: specific commands and docker-compose to automate part of them